Fellow, Biomaterials Science & Engineering

 Briefly, in April 1992, the constituent biomaterials societies of the World Biomaterials Congress, now the IUSBSE, established the honorary status of "Fellow, Biomaterials Science and Engineering" (FBSE) to offer public recognition of those of their members who have gained a status of excellent professional standing and high achievements in the field of biomaterials science and engineering.

-Herewith, the Society For Biomaterials requests nominations for election of Fellows, Biomaterials Science and Engineering (FBSE).
+Herewith, the Society For Biomaterials requests nominations for the election of Fellows, Biomaterials Science and Engineering (FBSE).

 Any SFB member in good standing may nominate one or more individuals.
 Nominated SFB members should fulfill the following requirements:

-Candidates should have significant contributions to the field of Biomaterials Science and Engineering documented by a continuous productivity in biomaterials research, development, education, or administration.
+- Candidates should have significant contributions to the field of Biomaterials Science and Engineering documented by continuous productivity in biomaterials research, development, education, or administration.
 The documents shall evidence an increasing leadership role.

 Nominations should consist of: